 - Safety analyses suggest the LINX procedure was associated with few serious adverse events and no reported mortality.

-- The most common complication was acute dysphagia.
+- The most common anticipated side effect was acute dysphagia.

 With regards to efficacy, the panel concludes: